programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ## Sample Dataset

-This tutorial uses Roger Lane's 'Homicides in Philadelphia, 1839-1932' dataset for demonstrative purposes.
-The dataset and its related documents are available freely via the [Historical Violence Database](https://cjrc.osu.edu/research/interdisciplinary/hvd/united-states/philadelphia) project organised by Ohio State University and licensed under a [Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States License](https://cjrc.osu.edu/research/interdisciplinary/hvd/collaborative).
-This tutorial will work with a subset of the data, covering only the years 1902-1932.
-If you wish to work along with this tutorial, scroll down to 'Data Set 2' and use the ['Philadelphia homicides 1902-1932 \[csv\]'](https://cjrc.osu.edu/sites/cjrc.osu.edu/files/philadelphia%20homicides%201902-1932%205-2004.csv) dataset.
+This tutorial uses Roger Lane's ['Homicides in Philadelphia, 1839-1932' dataset](https://cjrc.osu.edu/research/interdisciplinary/hvd/united-states/philadelphia) for demonstrative purposes.[^4] This tutorial will work with a subset of the data, covering only the years 1902-1932.
+If you wish to work along with this tutorial, scroll down to **Data Set 2** and use the ['Philadelphia homicides 1902-1932 \[csv\]'](https://cjrc.osu.edu/sites/cjrc.osu.edu/files/philadelphia%20homicides%201902-1932%205-2004.csv) dataset.
 (The corresponding 'Philadelphia homicide codebook 1902-1932' document was also consulted to verify variables in the dataset but is not required for completing this tutorial.)
 As its title suggests, the dataset records homicides which occurred in Philadelphia in the early twentieth century.
 It is informed by arrest reports filed by the Philadephia police and covers the years 1902, 1908, 1914, 1920, 1926, and 1932.
 In its downloaded format, the dataset contains 26 columns and 717 rows, although we will be scaling this down.

 ## Building Graphs with Plotly Express

 ### Setting Up Plotly Express

-1. Before starting, you will need to install three modules to your environment:[^4]
+1. Before starting, you will need to install three modules to your environment:[^5]

     - Plotly (using the terminal command `pip install plotly`)
-    - Pandas (using the terminal command `pip install pandas`)[^5]
+    - Pandas (using the terminal command `pip install pandas`)[^6]
-    - Kaleido (using the terminal command `pip install kaleido`)[^6]
+    - Kaleido (using the terminal command `pip install kaleido`)[^7]

 2. With these packages installed, create a new Jupyter notebook (or a new Python file in your chosen code editor).
 Ideally, your notebook should be stored in the same folder as the downloaded sample dataset.